Dylon-Alkerton/Alkerton_Assignment_3/README.md

 using jade and sass.
 So I went ahead and did it in html and css which I know you didnt want but this was the only way

 for me to get more then a single page.
+I had the gulp and gulp watch working in the terminal with your code.
+But couldnt get

+it working with mmine.